Thumbnail

 Healing and Troubleshooting

-Some bleeding is to be expected for a few days, but many women elect to wear a panty liner throughout their initial healing stages.
+Some bleeding is to be expected for a few days, but many piercees elect to wear a panty liner throughout their initial healing stages.
 Choose an unscented variety, and for maximum protection, you may want to place it a little bit forward of where it is normally worn.
 Snug, supportive underwear is helpful to prevent the jewelry from moving around excessively, though very tight jeans can actually cause damage, so listen to your body and dress comfortably.

 The VCH piercing has a very quick healing time.
-Some women swear theirs is healed in a week or even less.
+Some people swear theirs is healed in a week or even less.
 To be on the safe side, you should care for yours during the entire four-week minimum healing time, even if it feels fine sooner.
 And it is still normal if it takes twice that long to heal, which is still quick compared to many other body piercings.

 NoPull Piercing Discs can be very helpful with excess scar tissue formation when worn against the bump